WDI-SEA/tic-tac-toe/readme.md

   * `npm run lint:js` - lint JS
   * `npm run deploy` - deploy your app to Github Pages
 * Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
-* The Javascript portion will be next
+* The JavaScript portion will be next
-  * Locate the element first to use it within your app.
-Think about using `getElementById`, `getElementsByClassName`, `querySelector`, or `querySelectorAll` to locate your target elements.
-Try this in your browser console to make sure your selection works.
-  * After finding the elements, start writing logic to use an event listener for `click` against those elements.
+  * Select elements and attach functions via event listeners
   * You will also need a variable to keep track of moves.
-As this will be used to indicate whether or not to draw an `X` or an `O`
+This will be used to indicate whether or not to draw an `X` or an `O`

 ##Requirements
 * A user should be able to click on different squares to make a move.